 An unidentified group had detonated three improvised devices at the powerhouse of the under-construction Arun III Hydropower Project in Sankhuwasabha district on February 7.
 The responsibility of the explosion was later claimed by the Chand’s outfit.

-The party had also decided to take action against businesses run by more than 50 Nepalis, who had, as per the investigation by the Centre for Investigative Journalism, invested in offshore companies.
+The party had also decided to take action against businesses run by more than 50 Nepalis, who had, as per the investigation by the Centre for Investigative Journalism, invested in offshore firms.

 “Bikram Pandey, chairman of Kalika Constructions, and Pappu Construction’s owner Hari Narayan Rauniyar, who is involved in corruption, will face action.
 Similarly, Ncell was also on the hit list because it had not paid tax,” reads the intel report.
 “After taking action against the ones on their list, the party had decided to intensify its fund collection campaign.”

 On February 22, there was a blast in Nakkhu which killed one person and left two others injured.
 More than a dozen of mobile towers of Ncell across the country were set on fire.
-The second explosion took place at the residence of a recruiting agency operator.
+The second explosion was set off at the residence of a recruiting agency operator.
 The group owned up to the incidents and apologised for the loss of life.

-Police investigation had then revealed that the Chand outfit had been planning the explosions and arson attacks for a long time and it had reshuffled its district committees across the country in a bid to take it difficult for police to monitor and arrest its cadres.
+Police investigation had then revealed that the Chand outfit had been planning the explosions and arsons for a long time and it had reshuffled its district committees across the country in a bid to make it difficult for police to monitor and arrest its cadres.